Connect to Data Lake Relational Engine Using Python Drivers

 .
 The performance characteristics between the two drivers may vary depending on the use case.-

-Ensure that you have created a connection to the data lake Relational Engine using ODBC as shown in step 1 or 2 of the Connect to Data Lake Relational Engine Using the ODBC Driver tutorial.
+Ensure that you have created a connection to the data lake Relational Engine using ODBC as shown in step 1 (Windows) or 2 (Linux) of the Connect to Data Lake Relational Engine Using the ODBC Driver tutorial.

 -

-The repository that contains Python packages is
+The repository that contains Python packages is PyPI and includes a package for the

 driver. -